agrifooddatacanada/OCA_data_set_validator/README.md

 ## Development Status

+This script is created with support by [Agri-food Data Canada](https://agrifooddatacanada.ca/), funded by [CFREF](https://www.cfref-apogee.gc.ca/) through the [Food from Thought grant](https://foodfromthought.ca/) held at the [University of Guelph](https://www.uoguelph.ca/).
+Currently, we do not provide any warranty of any kind regarding the accuracy, security, completeness or reliability of this script or any of its parts.

-Currently, this script is developed for the validation of the following [OCA attribute types](https://oca.colossi.network/specification/#attribute-type):
+At the moment, this script is developed for the validation of the following [OCA attribute types](https://oca.colossi.network/specification/#attribute-type):
 - Text (with regular expressions)
 - DateTime (with ISO 8601 formats)
 - Array[Type]; for any Types that are not mentioned above, only the validness of the array will be checked.